victorhalla/seedup.controller/docs/index.md

 ### Self Watering System
 Self-watering containers work on a reservoir system.
 There is a water storage tank at the bottom of the container.
 The soil soaks up the water from the bottom through a wick, so as long as you keep the reservoir filled, your plants get a consistent level of moisture, delivered directly to their roots.

+## SeedUP Micro
+SeedUP Micro will only differ from Nano version due the capacity to support up 4 relays.
+This will allow to run more complicated setup that use more lamps, water automatic irrigation and temperature control.